IBM/intelligent-asset-reference-architecture/docs/index.md

 ---

-#### Customizing the architecture
+#### Customizing the architecture with the IBM IT Architect Assistant application

-You can try out __IBM IT Architect Assistant__ to make a copy of the architecture and modify it to support your specific goals.
+You can try out *IBM IT Architect Assistant* to make a copy of the architecture and modify it to support your specific goals.

-<div style="text-align: left">If you have previously accessed __IBM IT Architect Assistant__, go to
+<div style="text-align: left">If you have previously accessed IBM IT Architect Assistant, go to
     <a href="https://it.architect-assistant.ibm.com/architectures/Social/arch_SJbcs2S63">IBM IT Architect Assistant</a> to view the architecture and make a copy for your modifications.
 </div>

-If you are new to __IBM IT Architect Assistant__ and would like to try it out, send an email to cogarch@us.ibm.com with the subject line of "Request IIAA access".
+If you are new to *IBM IT Architect Assistant* and would like to try it out, send an email to cogarch@us.ibm.com with the subject line of "Request IIAA access".

-For more information or if you have any questions on __IBM IT Architect Assistant__, you can also reach us at the same email.
+For more information or if you have any questions, you can also reach us at the same email.

 ---